Xqhare/neith/README.md

 E.g. 'data' was choosen, it is third in the list, so now '('other_columnname' = 'new_data',+ ...)!)' has to come next.
 The '!)' marks the end of the command, and the ! is NOT to be typed.
 It servers as a marker for ease of use during reference.
 Each item of 'name = data' has to be seperated by ',+'.
 Neith splits the nql syntax in lists by this marker, so your data should not contain this.
-The marker can be changed with the 'con.marker("your_pattern_here")'.
+The marker can be changed with the 'con.set_marker("your_pattern_here")'.
 If used make sure to always execute and to do it as early as possible in your code.

 ```
 let mut con = Neith::connect("test.neithdb");